GabrielGrabalos/Pixelpex/README.md

 # Pixelpex

-Pixelpex is an exciting multiplayer game that lets you unleash your creativity by collaboratively crafting pixel art on an infinite canvas.
-With its intuitive interface and endless possibilities, Pixelpex promises hours of fun and artistic exploration for players of all skill levels.
+Pixelpex is an exciting multiplayer game that lets you unleash your creativity by collaboratively crafting pixel art on an **infinite canvas!!!** With its intuitive interface and endless possibilities, Pixelpex promises hours of fun and artistic exploration for players of all skill levels.

 ## Getting Started

-You can dive into the world of Pixelpex right away by visiting our [website](https://thepixelpex.web.app).
-Join other artists from around the globe in shaping the ever-expanding canvas of pixel art.
+You can dive into the world of [Pixelpex](https://thepixelpex.web.app) right away!</br> Join other artists from around the globe in shaping the ever-expanding canvas of pixel art.

 ## Features